rust-lang/reference/src/introduction.md

 # Introduction

-This document is the primary reference for the Rust programming language.
+This book is the primary reference for the Rust programming language.
 It provides three kinds of material:

   - Chapters that informally describe each language construct and their use.